opencog/docker/opencog/README.md

   * If you don't want to map ports to host run `docker-compose run dev`

+4. Build and install opencog by running `/tmp/octool -bi`

-4. For using opencog shells follow instruction [here](http://wiki.opencog.org/w/OpenCog_shell)
+5. For using opencog shells follow instruction [here](http://wiki.opencog.org/w/OpenCog_shell)

-5. For configuring RelEx in the cogserver run
+6. For configuring RelEx in the cogserver run
-    * `cat /etc/hosts`   # take note of the ip address for relex, e.g.
-      `172.17.0.69     relex 8e7dc3a09f12 opencog_relex_1`
-    * `/tmp/octool -bi` # Build and install opencog
     * start the cogserver, telnet into it and access the scheme shell.
     * `(use-modules (opencog nlp) (opencog nlp chatbot) (opencog nlp relex2logic))`
     * `(set-relex-server-host)`
     * `(nlp-parse "you know what this is.")`

-6. have fun hacking
+7. have fun hacking

-7. exit container
+8. exit container

 ## Steps for RelEx development
 __For UNIX like systems only, and if you choose to use docker-compose__